Aksaray: Aksaray Castle

 the Aksaray Castle was a four-cornered, stone-built, solidly built castle on a large area, on the edge of the Melendiz river.
 It was built in the middle of the city.
 The bastion and its towers were not very high.
 With all their bastions, teeth and bodies, their crenellated holes and their calculated towers always faced each other.
 During the siege, the strong warriors of each tower guarded the towers with rifles.
 There were five gates on the side of the fortresses.
 Küçükkapı faces west.
-Demirkapı opens to the qibla.
-Keçikapısı also opens towards the qibla.
-Ereğlikapısı opens to the south and Konyakapısı opens to the west.
+Demirkapı (Sídero Porta) opens to the qibla.
+Keçikapısı (Gida Porta) also opens towards the qibla.
+Ereğlikapısı (Herakleia Porta) opens to the south and Konyakapısı (Ikónion Porta) opens to the west.
 The guards of these gates are the tax collectors.
 A warehouse was built in the castle to store wheat during the rebels' time.
 It has no arsenal.
-Their were big balls thrown during Ramadan and other festivals.
+There were big balls thrown during Ramadan and other festivals.

 The southern interior of the castle is now where Aksaray Square stands.
-The Kurşunlu Mosque is where Ereğlikapısı use to be.
+The Kurşunlu Mosque is where Ereğlikapısı used to be.
 It also encompasses the Aksaray Grand Mosque to the North-East of where the castle once stood.
 The Zinciriye Medresesi lies at the West entrance of the castle.
 The existence of the castle dates back to the first ages but was also very prominent during the Middle Ages.
-The castle continued to exist in Roman and Byzantine times.
+The castle existed in Roman and Byzantine times.